noambavli/ScheduleGenerator/README.md

 **Schedule Generator**<br>
 by Noam Bavli
 <br>
-Before anyone asks:
+## notes about some wried things in the code:
-#### I know about "using namespace std", but I prefer not to use it because in large-scale projects (not like this, real ones, i just do it all the time cause i think its good practice)
+### I know about "using namespace std",
-  that require a lot of libraries,I’d rather know if a function comes from the standard library or another source.
+but I prefer not to use it because in large-scale projects (not like this, real ones, i just do it all the time cause i think its good practice) that require a lot of libraries,I’d rather know if a function comes from the standard library or another source.
 This helps avoid conflicts with namespaces.
   Of course, I don’t mind using it, but I think it’s better to be explicit and not rely on using namespace std